Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Numerical demonstration

 It is straightforward to calculate overlap matrix in the gapped phase with the above wavefunctions,

-for which $|\det(Z)|=1$ consistently with Claim~\ref{claim:detZ}.
-Since the ground state degeneracy is $D=q=3$ in the gapped phase, the condition of Claim~\ref{claim:Uq} is satisfied.
-Indeed, we have $|\braket{\Psi'_k|U^3|\Psi'_l}|=|\braket{\Psi_k|U^3|\Psi_l}|= \delta_{kl}$.
+for which $|\det(Z)|=1$ consistently with Claim~2.
+Since the ground state degeneracy is $D=q=3$ in the gapped phase, the condition of Claim~3. is satisfied.
+Indeed, we have $|\braket{\Psi'_m|U^3|\Psi'_n}|=|\braket{\Psi_m|U^3|\Psi_n}|= \delta_{mn}$.

-For general parameters, we perform numerical exact diagonalization of a small size system, $N=4, L=12$.
-We show energy spacing $\Delta E_{k0}=E_k-E_0$ between the ground state energy and the $k$-th energy in Fig.~\ref{fig:1dE}. $\Delta E_{10}$ is vanishingly small for all $V$ due to the inversion symmetry of the system. $\Delta E_{20}$ approaches zero and quasi three-fold degeneracy is seen in the strong interaction region.
+For general parameters, we perform numerical exact diagonalization of a small size system, $N=5, L=15$.
 We define $d\times d$ matrices by using the lowest $d$ eigenstates,

-where $k,l=0,1,\cdots,d-1$.
-As seen in Fig.~\ref{fig:1dDetZ}, $|\det(Z_d)|=0$ for all $d$ for small interactions where the system is metallic.
+where $m,n=0,1,\cdots,d-1$.
+As seen in Fig.~\ref{fig:1dZ} (a), $|\det(Z_d)|=0$ for all $d$ for small interactions where the system is gapless.
 They remain zero except for $d=3$ even in the strong interaction regime, while $|\det(Z_3)|\to1$ for $d=3$.
-These behaviors are consistent with Claim~\ref{claim:detZ}.
+These behaviors are consistent with Claim~2.
 We also consider